RUSH3D-HR/RUSH3D-HR/README.md

 ### Download the necessary dependencies

 The necessary dependencies are available at [Zenodo](https://zenodo.org/records/16919833).
-Put the dependencies at the "source" directory of this repository to run the demo with default configuration.
+Put the dependencies at the "reconstruction" directory of this repository to run the demo with default configuration.

 ### Run demo